webguru103/smooch-docs/source/includes/integrations/_appuser_email.md

 #### Configuring your email provider to forward email to your Smooch email address

 During configuration, your provider may send a confirmation email to your Smooch email address.
-It's important to have at least one back-end messaging channel set up on Smooch so that you can act on the confirmation email sent by your provider.
+It's important to have at least one business system set up on Smooch so that you can act on the confirmation email sent by your provider.
+For example, if you setup Gmail to forward to Smooch, you'll receive a message in your business system from the Gmail team, asking you to follow a link to confirm forwarding to your Smooch address.

 ##### Provider specific instructions